Steroids in Sports

 Steroids are unsafe for almost every human being.
 Only in very specific cases do doctors ever prescribe them to patients whose systems are so weak that they need to be artificially enhanced.

 Even in these cases, doctors will usually use the lowest therapeutic dosage and only prescribe them for as long as is necessary to correct and improve the situation.

 In some cases, doctors may even prescribe steroids to young children who are failing to develop properly.

 However, steroids are extremely dangerous for teenagers, whose bodies are constantly in flux, releasing hormones and other biochemicals designed to induce a very specific series of changes that help young humans grow into adult humans.

-Mental, emotional, and physical changes are constantly taking place, and interfering in these systems with artificial chemicals with mind-altering effects is a recipe for disaster.
-As we already mentioned, in 1988, almost 7 percent of high school male athletes admitted to taking steroids.
+Mental, emotional, and physical changes are constantly taking place, and interfering with these systems by introducing artificial chemicals with mind-altering effects is a recipe for disaster.
+As we already mentioned, in 1988, almost seven percent of high school male athletes admitted to taking steroids.